-Ray Smith: Ray has also been involved in community work for many years and is a self-employed motor technician by trade which is a great asset to Regenerate-RISE's fleet of minibuses.
-Ray volunteers regularly for RISE SW15 by driving the minibuses and doing general handyman work around our Centre.
-He has been involved in pastoral care and also attends Hillsong Church in Guildford.
-His hobby is attending rally cross events and he too enjoys spending time with the very special grandchildren, Charlotte and Oscar, who stay over one night every week.
-Currently both Ray and Mo are working on a project to transform one of the RISE minibuses into a Santa's Sleigh for this Christmas.
-Following which, it will become a Winter Wonderland bus and hopes during Covid-19 to welcome individual older people on to the bus for support.
+Ray Smith: Ray has also been involved in community work for many years and has retired from being self-employed in the car industry - which was and still is a great asset to Regenerate-RISE's fleet of minibuses.
+Ray volunteers regularly for RISE by doing general handyman work around the Platt Mission.
+He has been involved in pastoral care and attends Hillsong Church in Guildford.
+His hobby is attending rally cross events and he too enjoys spending time with his very special grandchildren, Charlotte and Oscar.
+Ray has transformed one of our minibuses to be Dementia - friendly with a TV monitor, inside lights and colourful headrests.

 Nick Oakes joined the Board of Trustees early in 2017 and has a history in housing, benefits, support, skills project and budget management.
 He has been an advocate for the marginalised, youth and elderly and lives in Cobham, Surrey.
 His hobbies include travel, gardening, sport and helping others.
 He enjoys travelling to Spain on a regular basis and has been a Trustee of another charity that provides services for older people in the Cobham area.

 Patience Siaw lives in Guildford and works at Westminster University as an IT Support Engineer within Higher Education.
 She is a member of Hillsong Church and has volunteered with Regenerate-RISE throughout the Covid-19 pandemic telephoning 6 of our members on a weekly basis.
 We welcome Patience to our Board of Trustees and know that she will bring a unique contribution to our charity.